MIJOTHY/REACT_SCHMEACT/README.md

 Spike's mind was starting to unravel.
 He'd felt this before.
 Last time it turned out he was actually an old lady stuck in a television set.
 God that was a pain, he wheezed.
 Why was he wheezing?
 As he kept reading, he started to realise that actually he wasn't about to be set up by Little Jimmy.
 He didn't even know a Little Jimmy.
 It started to dawn on Spike that he'd been half-way through reading something when he was transported into what seemed like a scene from a cheesy mafia film.
 In fact, he remembered very clearly what he was doing.
 He'd just about got to the end of his patience with a smartass react tutorial that didnt even have any code in it, when he saw the start of a strained joke about a setup.

 ```
-// -- Terminal window
+// -- Terminal window: Let's install and get our build process running
+git clone https://github.com/MIJOTHY/REACT_SCHMEACT.git // If you haven't already
+cd REACT_SCHMEACT
+npm install gulp -g
+npm install browserify -g
 npm install
 gulp

-// -- Another Terminal Window
+// -- Another Terminal Window: Let's start up a basic static file server
 python -m SimpleHTTPServer

-// -- Browser window
+// -- Browser window: Let's navigate to where our content is being served
 localhost:8000
 ```

-For more information about 'The Setup', see the glossary at the end.
-Let's get coding woop woop.
+What just happened?
+Head to the notes if you're concerned.
+For the less suspicious among you, let's get coding woop woop.

+## The Code
+Although it's tempting to write another story, and I know you'd love me for it, I want to get coding just as much as you do, so stop distracting me and let's get on with it.
+If you look in your folder, you'll see a src and a build folder.
+We never touch the build folder but we do touch the src folder. the build js is made for us automatically by gulp's task running.
+Src is where we work our magic.
+In there you'll see two things - app.js, and a components folder.

 ## WIP Key Koncept 2: Props